Daredevil (Lev Gleason Publications): Legacy

+The costume worn by the Charlton Comics character Peter Cannon, Thunderbolt was inspired by Daredevil's, according to creator Pete Morisi.
+The initial similarities were taken even further when artist Alex Ross gave Thunderbolt a redesigned costume that more closely resembled Daredevil's in DC Comics' Kingdom Come series.

-In homage to the Golden Age Daredevil, Marvel Comics' Daredevil would wear a similar costume in the alternate-reality Mutant X series in Mutant X Annual 2001.
+Roy Thomas based the costume of the Marvel Comics character 3-D Man on Daredevil, only colored red and green instead of red and blue, and with a chest symbol.
+In further homage to the Golden Age Daredevil, Marvel's own Daredevil would wear a similar costume in the alternate-reality Mutant X series in Mutant X Annual 2001.
 In addition, the 2000 Marvels Comics: Daredevil special had a group based on the Little Wise Guys.
-A similar, earlier homage came in DC Comics' Kingdom Come series, when Peter Cannon, Thunderbolt – a character whose regular costume was inspired by Daredevil's, according to creator Pete Morisi – wore a new costume very similar to that of the Golden Age Daredevil.

 Film

-Bart Hill appears alongside other Golden Age superheroes in the independent film Avenging Force: The Scarab, where he's renamed as Doubledare possibly in order to avoid copyright issues with Marvel's Daredevil.
+Bart Hill appears alongside other Golden Age superheroes in the independent film Avenging Force: The Scarab, where he's renamed as Doubledare possibly in order to avoid trademark issues with Marvel's Daredevil.